Titus Devotional Commentary

 Titus 1:16

-Titus was a man that was sound in his doctrine and had been authorized by Paul to appoint church elders in every city on the island of Crete.
+Titus was a man that was sound in his doctrine and had been authorised by Paul to appoint church elders in every city on the island of Crete.
 These men were to be equally grounded in sound doctrine and firmly committed to safeguarding biblical truth in their local assemblies.

-Paul was also concerned that the appointed elders were equipped to identify false, unscrupulous or ignorant teachers and to be prepared to challenge any read more...
+Paul was also concerned that the appointed elders were equipped to identify false, unscrupulous, or ignorant teachers, and to be prepared to challenge any read more...

 Titus 2:1